Zeuxo (mythology)

+Zeuxo pours wine to Chrysippus.
+Interior from an Attic red-figured kylix, ca. 490-480 BC, from Capua.

 In Greek mythology, Zeuxo (/ˈzjuːksoʊ/; Ancient Greek: Ζευξώ means 'yoke' or 'cart') was one of the 3,000 Oceanids, water-nymph daughters of the Titans Oceanus and his sister-spouse Tethys.
 Her name appears in Hesiod's catalogue of Oceanid names; no other literary mention of her survives.
-The main belt asteroid 438 Zeuxo was named after her.